Good thing we have experience dealing with the unexpected!

 **getting clear about what motivates us, and sharing stories of women who have changed their habits and helped others do the same.

 **stirring up creativity with plants as inspiration.
 Remember playing with flowers and leaves as a child, and how that created a connection with nature?
-We'll be learning from women using plants in everything from alcohol-free beverages to botanical couture.
+We'll be celebrating plants in everything from alcohol-free beverages to botanical couture.

 **admiring the beauty and possibilities of glass.
-We'll meet glass collectors and creators from around the world.
+We'll ooh, ahh, and learn about the wonderful finds of glass collectors from around the world.

 Ready to join us in celebrating our clearest selves?

 Yay!
-I am so excited to welcome you. :-)
+I am so excited to welcome you.
+Come along with us on Instagram here

 With clear love,